 In a new environment, your new pet may be rather nervous.
 Use caution when holding or handling your pet as they may try to jump out of your hands.
 Handle your pet in a seated position to minimize the chance of a fall.
 Any small mammal that has suffered a fall should see a vet as soon as possible, as not all injuries are externally visible.

 A Few Important Notes

 Check on your pet daily to be certain it is healthy.
 All animals should have a veterinarian check-up soon after you bring them home.
 If you observe any symptoms or signs that your pet may be ill, treat immediately or see a vet as soon as possible.

-Be aware that rodents may not prefer to be handled like some other pets.
-As they mature, they often become less tolerant of being handled.
+Be aware that some rodents may not prefer to be handled like some other pets.
 Young children should be supervised by parents at all times when interacting with their pet.
 Not only are these animals fragile, but they can, if frightened, bite or scratch.
 Parents are encouraged to handle the animals first to get them used to contact and to teach children the proper way to hold or carry their pet.